A Note on Sources and Methodology

 1.2 The Connection to Mosaic

 This matters for the history of mosaic specifically because the medium’s greatest achievements are inseparable from those contexts.
-Hagia Sophia, Ravenna’s San Vitale, the Menologion of Basil II — the very works Betancourt analyzes as containing queered visual content — are also the supreme examples of mosaic as fine art.
+Hagia Sophia and Ravenna’s San Vitale are the supreme examples of mosaic as fine art.
+They were built, decorated, and inhabited by the same imperial and ecclesiastical world whose gender arrangements this scholarship has now documented — and Betancourt’s evidence comes from that world’s own hand.
 The medium reached its apex of achievement in exactly the imperial and ecclesiastical environments that the scholarship now shows to have been considerably more complex in their gender arrangements than the Victorian imagination of a unified, heteronormative Christendom allowed.

 A Substrate of Exclusion has argued consistently that the history of mosaic cannot be separated from the history of the populations that produced it.
 Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide established that mosaic has been predominantly practiced by women, channeled into community and devotional contexts, and devalued by the same institutional hierarchies that devalue women’s artistic labor.
 LGBTQIA+ Artists, Erasure, and Medium extends that argument: the devotional and imperial contexts that produced the medium’s greatest work were also queered contexts.
 The history of mosaic is, in part, a queer history.
 The art history that omits this is not neutral.
 It is a choice.